 Forty years earlier in the sixties, the area was much different, with run down or derelict buildings, bomb sites and ill lit thoroughfares.
 The most respectable places back then were the couple of restaurants housed in the Tudor buildings (still standing) on Sandhill just around the corner from the Quayside.
 Within a minute’s walking distance of these timber framed buildings was a very popular club, aptly named the Quay Club.

-As far as I can remember, the Quay Club was opened around 1965.
-The club was owned by two businessmen named George Hoffman and Bob Lewis and was managed by Bill Keith who was also the manager of the Newcastle band, the Chosen Few.
-The club was located near the swing bridge over the Tyne on a thoroughfare called ‘Side’ and was situated roughly opposite the Crown Posada pub.
+The club opened on the 17th December 1965 and was owned by two businessmen named George Hoffman and Bob Lewis.
+The club was managed by Bill Keith who hd previously worked as a floor manager at the Club a’Gogo.
+He was also the manager of the Newcastle band, the Chosen Few.
+The Quay Club was located near the swing bridge over the Tyne on a thoroughfare called ‘Side’ and was situated roughly opposite the Crown Posada pub.
 The building that housed the club has since been demolished and has been replaced by a new block containing offices and a pizza restaurant.

 The Quay Club became a recognised meeting place for local musicians.
 Before a visit to either Bowers restaurant (opposite the Central Station) or Barbecue Express (at the top of Pink Lane), a lot of local band members used to meet up at the Quay Club after their own gigs in the Newcastle area had finished.
 Amongst others, The Chosen Few, Alan Hull (Lindisfarne), The Gas Board (with Bryan Ferry) and drummer Alan White (from The Blue Caps and subsequently Yes) could regularly be seen at the club.
 And it wasn’t just local musicians who used the Quay Club as a watering hole after a night’s work.
 Other artists who were appearing elsewhere in Newcastle or just visiting the city frequently used to call in at the club.
 These included Eric Burdon, Pink Floyd and Geno Washington.